sophia-cheng/Laptop-Buyer/README.txt

 Alexa will reply with a laptop recommendation or two, depending on how many laptops from tha brand fits into that category well.

 Here, you can request for additional information about the laptops that Alexa just recommended.
 You can say "give me more information", "tell me more", or phrases that are similar.
+Alexa will reply with more information on that specific laptop or laptops.